apache/shenyu-website/content/en/projects/shenyu/use-data-sync/index.md

       # url: config with your nacos address, pls use (,) to split your cluster environment.
       # other configure，pls refer to the naocs website.
      ```
-    * shenyu-admin config: passing values one by one with '--' operator in the shenyu-Admin startup parameter.
+    * shenyu-admin config: passing values one by one with '--' operator in the shenyu-admin startup parameter.

     ```yaml
     shenyu :